cornell-zhang/heterocl/docs/source/install_from_src.rst

     # set your own path to llvm-config
     LLVM_CONFIG = /path/to/llvm-config

-4. Run `make` to build and install HeteroCL
+4. Run `make` to build and install HeteroCL.
+Note that for Mac users, you need to make sure `cmake` and `wget` are installed before running this command.
+It is recommended to install these tools using conda with `conda install wget cmake -y`

 .. code:: bash